The quenched coalescent for structured diploid populations with large migrations and uneven offspring distributions: The proof of Theorem

 \section{The proof of Theorem~\ref{T: quenched}}

 The proof essentially proceeds by the method of moments.
-This is possible, due to a corollary of \cite{nfw25_2}, which guarantees that quenched convergence in finite-dimensional distribution of c\`{a}dl\`{a}g paths is enough to guarantee weak convergence in distribution of quenched laws when the space the paths take values in are compact.
+This is possible, due to a corollary of \cite{nfw25_2}, which guarantees that quenched convergence in finite-dimensional distribution of c\`{a}dl\`{a}g paths is enough to guarantee weak convergence in distribution of quenched laws when the space the paths take values in is Polish and locally compact.
 We make this reasoning precise in the following lemma.

 \begin{lemma} For each $l \in \N$, let $\{\overline{\chi}_i\}_{i = 1}^l$ and $\{\chi_i\}_{i=1}^m$ denote realizations of $\overline{\chi}^{N,n}$ and $\chi^n$, respectively, that are conditionally independent with respect to $\mathcal{A}_N$ and $\Psi$, respectively.
 If, for each $l$ in $\N$, $\lp{\overline{\chi}_i^{N,n}}_{i=1}^l$ converges in finite-dimensional distribution to $\lp{\chi_i^n}_{i=1}^l$, then $\PP\lp{cd_V\lp{\overline{\chi}^{N,n}} \in \cdot \,\mid\, \mathcal{A}_N}$ converges weakly in distribution to $\PP\lp{\chi^n \in \cdot \,\mid\, \Psi}$. \end{lemma} \begin{proof} As $\En(V)$ is a compact metric space, by Corollary 6.9 of \cite{nfw25_2} it suffices to show that, for any vector $\vec{t} = \lp{t_i}_{i=1}^r \in \R_+^r$ of ascending times and any vector of states $\vec{\xi} = \lp{\xi_i}_{i=1}^r$, that